sandeshShahapur/ADeveloperHasNoName/content/blogs/What-Is-OAuth-(2_0)-Definition-Use-Cases-and-How-it-Works/index.md

 date: 2024-10-12T18:32:49+05:30
 author: "Sandesh Shahapur"
 draft: false
-description: "Learn what OAuth 2.0 is, how it works, and its use cases for secure access delegation between applications without sharing credentials."
 summary: "A comprehensive guide to understanding OAuth (2.0), its definition, use cases, and how it works to grant secure access to user data."
 tags: ["OAuth", "OAuth 2.0", "Security"]
 categories: ["Development", "Security", "Article"]